Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

 All pipelines return a standardized output object with the natural language answer and structured metadata.
-A final \textit{Response Assembler} merges these results, adds a \textbf{References} block with citations and URLs, and logs execution traces for validation and debugging.
-System behaviour is controlled by a three-tier configuration hierarchy (database JSON $\rightarrow$ environment variables $\rightarrow$ hardcoded defaults).
-Key parameters include generation temperatures and output budgets per module: the Greeting tool uses \texttt{greeting.temperature} (default 0.2) and \texttt{greeting.max\_tokens} (default 256); general answering uses \texttt{general.temperature} (default 0.1); the fiqh reasoning agent uses \texttt{fiqh.temperature} (default 0.1) and \texttt{fiqh.max\_tokens} (default 4500); and the NL2SQL component uses \texttt{nl2sql.temperature} (default 0.1).
-Retrieval breadth is controlled by \texttt{max\_sources} (default 12).
-Unless overridden, temperatures are constrained to 0.0--1.0 (0.0--0.5 for \texttt{nl2sql.temperature}), \texttt{greeting.max\_tokens} ranges from 50--1000, \texttt{fiqh.max\_tokens} ranges from 2000--12000, and \texttt{max\_sources} ranges from 5--50.
+A final \textit{response assembler} merges these results, adds a \textit{references block} with citations and URLs, and logs execution traces for validation and debugging (App.~\ref{app:response_assembly}).